Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 Generalized Hamming Window Family

-The generalized Hamming family of windows is constructed by adding one period of a cosine function to the rectangular window.
-The benefit of adding the cosine segment is lower side lobes.
-The price for this benefit is that the main lobe doubles in width.
-Two well known members of the generalized Hamming family are the Hann window and the Hamming window.
+The generalized Hamming window family is constructed by multiplying a rectangular window by one period of a cosine.
+The benefit of the cosine tapering is lower side-lobes.
+The price for this benefit is that the main-lobe doubles in width.
+Two well known members of the generalized Hamming family are the Hann and Hamming windows, defined below.

-The basic idea of generalized Hamming family can be seen in the frequency-domain picture of Fig.3.2.
+The basic idea of the generalized Hamming family can be seen in the frequency-domain picture of Fig.3.8.
 The center dotted waveform is the aliased sinc function $ 0.5\cdot W_R(\omega) = 0.5\cdot

-W_R(\omega\pm\Omega_M)$.
+W_R(\omega\pm\Omega_M)$ .
 The sum of all three dotted waveforms gives the solid line.
-We can note the following results:
+We see that

 \includegraphics[width=3in]{eps/shiftedSincs}